EasterWolfUA/PVZF-Translation/README.md

 Indonesian | 由羅 (Yura), Xelag, Seroja, Star Apple | Russian | Nekosha, LancerX0 (Coder), Kammerer |
-Japanese | AnnieTGM | devilzwawa, Ryna (Marina), Mamoru-kun Korea | No active translator | 설이 , ATMnou, 취미로 놀고 먹는 사람
+Japanese | AnnieTGM | devilzwawa, Ryna (Marina), Mamoru-kun Korea | fumufumolover, 취미로 놀고 먹는 사람 | 설이 , ATMnou Ukrainian | Easter Wolf |

 ## Notice to Translators
 The translator mod, PvZ_Fusion_Translator.dll, is currently closed source, but you can grab the latest build dll on the root directory of this repo's main branch.
 It is constantly updated.